 What’s Challenging

-Teachers are also feeling the pressure.
-Social Studies teacher, Cheryl Irebaria, said she misses having a small break during the day: “I miss the recess in between the first and second periods because it gave teachers a moment to decompress and get ready for the next class.”
+As for teachers, recess served as a time to prepare for the upcoming class periods.
+Without this break, some have had to make adjustments.
+“I miss the recess in between the first and second periods because it gave teachers a moment to decompress and get ready for the next class,” said Social Studies Teacher Cheryl Irebaria.

 What Could Be Improved

-A lot of people have ideas for how the schedule could be tweaked.
-For starters, many students agree that passing periods need to be longer as itʻs hard for students to get from one part of campus to the other in the short time allowed especially if they want to use the restroom before going to class.
+Many NHIS staff and students have ideas for how the schedule could be tweaked.
+For example, some students agree that passing periods need to be longer as it’s hard for students to get from one part of campus to the other in the short time allowed.
+Especially if they want to use the restroom before going to class.

 Final Thoughts